 What's Happening in the Broader Market That Affects Eagle Mountain Sellers

 The National Association of Realtors projects a 10–20% increase in existing home sales for 2026 — the first meaningful uptick since rates surged in 2022.
-The lock-in effect is loosening — not because rates dropped dramatically, but because life kept moving and the financial advantage of holding a low rate is weakening as the market normalizes.
+The lock-in effect is loosening — not because rates dropped dramatically, but because life kept moving.

 For Eagle Mountain specifically:

-• The average 30-year fixed mortgage rate was 6.46% in early April 2026, following geopolitical developments — buyers actively shopping today are pre-approved at these rates and motivated
+- The average 30-year fixed mortgage rate was 6.46% in early April 2026 — buyers actively shopping today are pre-approved at these rates and motivated

-• More than 60% of mortgage holders in Utah have rates under 4% — meaning the lock-in effect is still very real here, and it's keeping resale inventory limited.
-That limited resale inventory is actually helpful for sellers who price correctly
+- More than 60% of mortgage holders in Utah have rates under 4% — keeping resale inventory limited, which actually helps correctly-priced sellers

 The Strategy That's Actually Working for Rate-Locked Eagle Mountain Sellers

 1. Know your real equity number.
-Eagle Mountain prices have softened slightly from their 2022 peaks, so a Zestimate from 2022 will overstate your equity.
+Eagle Mountain prices have softened slightly from their 2022 peaks — a Zestimate from 2022 will overstate your equity.
 Get a current market analysis from someone actively selling in Eagle Mountain right now.
-Your real equity number is the foundation of every other decision.

 2. Price it right from day one — aggressively.
-In Eagle Mountain's current market, with homes averaging 68+ days on market and new construction offering incentives, overpriced homes sit.
+With homes averaging 68+ days on market and new construction offering incentives, overpriced homes sit.
 Sellers who price competitively from the start are still selling.
-Sellers who test the market high and reduce later are often chasing the market down.
-This is the single biggest lever you control.

 3. Use the new construction competition to your advantage as a buyer.
-When you buy your next home — whether it's in Eagle Mountain, Saratoga Springs, or elsewhere in Utah County — negotiate hard for closing cost credits and rate buydowns.
+When you buy your next home, negotiate hard for closing cost credits and rate buydowns.
 Builders are motivated.
-That $15,000–$20,000 in builder incentives on your next purchase can buy down your rate by 0.5%–1%, meaningfully narrowing the gap between your current 3% and your next mortgage.
+That $15,000–$20,000 in builder incentives can buy down your rate by 0.5%–1%.

 4. Understand the full hidden costs of staying.
-As I covered in my post on hidden costs of new construction, Eagle Mountain homes built in 2019–2022 are now at the age where deferred maintenance starts accumulating — HVAC systems, water heaters, landscaping needs, unfinished basements.
+As I covered in my post on hidden costs of new construction, Eagle Mountain homes built in 2019–2022 are now at the age where deferred maintenance starts accumulating.
 If you're looking at $30,000–$60,000 in work to bring your home up to where you want it, that changes what your "low payment" home actually costs you.

 5. Factor in the timing of infrastructure improvements.
-Pioneer Crossing Flex Lanes completing in late 2026, the Lake Mountain School District launching in 2027, and ongoing commercial development in Eagle Mountain are all tailwinds for long-term home values.
-If you're thinking about selling in the next 1–2 years, 2026 may be a better window than waiting for these improvements to fully materialize — because by the time they do, more sellers will be off the sidelines too.
+Pioneer Crossing Flex Lanes completing in late 2026, Lake Mountain School District launching in 2027, and ongoing commercial development are all tailwinds for long-term home values.
+Selling in 2026 may be a better window than waiting for these improvements to fully materialize — because by the time they do, more sellers will be off the sidelines too.

 The Question Actually Worth Asking